yanbinc2/ME_alg/README.md

    Function: generate three CNN predicted results, "original", "combinational" and "removal" in MATLAB format for the evaluation of four scores.

    Inputs: following files specified by the path are the input data.
 The files presented here are provided as examples for instructional guidance.
-Users can input their own data based on their specific applications.
+The User can input their own data based on their specific applications.

        PATH1='./Data/NCT_VGG16_K200_seedinds_version2_valid.txt'  -->  This is the seed regions given by the phase 2.